 What laws do you need to know to conduct a cremation in Arizona?

-Cremation is a very final disposition of a human body where DNA is destroyed, and often, remains can be scattered or dispersed.
-For this reason, there are strict laws that govern the authorization and cremation process.
+Cremation is the final disposition of a human body where DNA is destroyed, and often, remains can be scattered or dispersed.
+For this reason, strict laws govern the authorization and cremation process.

 The legal next of kin must sign the authorization to cremate the body before a cremation permit can be issued by the Coroner.
 If there are multiple next of kin, for example, siblings, then ALL must agree and sign off on the cremation authorization.

-If preplanning a cremation, an individual can pre-sign the required authorization forms, which can make things much easier for surviving families when the time comes.
+If preplanning a cremation, an individual can pre-sign the required authorization forms, making things much easier for surviving families when the time comes.

 A mandatory waiting period of 24 hours must elapse following the death before a cremation can be performed.
-Although, it usually takes a few days to get all the paperwork in place for a cremation to proceed anyway.
+However, it usually takes a few days to get all the paperwork in place for a cremation to proceed.

 How long does cremation take in Arizona?

-Usually, it is likely to take 3-7 days before a cremation can go ahead.
+Usually, it will take 3-7 days before a cremation can go ahead.
 It can take longer if there is any delay with completing authorizations or obtaining the death certificate and cremation permit.

 If required, an expedited cremation can be performed after the mandatory wait period and if all authorizations are quickly completed.
 There may be an additional charge for this.